bplu4t2f/Windows10PhotoViewerSucksAss/README.md

 ## AppData

 The application stores user preferences such as background color and window size in %LOCALAPPDATA%.
 The sub folder is equal to the name of the executable without its extension, so by default it is %LOCALAPPDATA%\Windows10PhotoViewerSucksAss.

+## Origin

+The program was hacked together in frustration and therefore the architecture is abysmal.
+But it's still better.
+Programming this was actually the very first thing I did after installing Windows 10 last year, and I've been using it since then.